on this page

 Who a grandparent carer is

 You’re a grandparent carer if you provide ongoing care for your grandchildren.
 Being a grandparent carer is more than helping parents with babysitting or school pick-ups.
 If you’re a grandparent carer, you may be able to get extra assistance.
 You can read more about what payments grandparent carers can get below.

 You may get Family Tax Benefit (FTB) Part A and FTB Part B if you care for a child at least 35% of the time.

 If you’re a grandparent carer you may also be able to get help with child care fees.
 Additional Child Care Subsidy is available to some grandparents who care for their grandchildren.

-To get these payments a grandparent of a child can be any of the following:
+A grandparent of a child can be one of the following:

 - a biological, adoptive, step grandparent or great grandparent of the child